AudioBible/KJV/README.md

     2_PETER 3:8 But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.

 ### JESUS CHRIST TOLD US HOW TO PRAY!
-IF I MAY I WOULD LIKE TO ELABORATE ON THAT!
+IF I MAY I WOULD LIKE TO ELABORATE ON WHAT WORKS FOR ME!

 1. PRAY IN TONGUES UNTIL YOU GET HOT AND POSSIBLY EVEN DRIPPING WITH SWEAT!